napari/napari-plugin-devtools/README.md

-`npd --validate-packages` should be used after packages are built for pypi releases, (example: this repo is built by pep517 standard `pip install pep517 && python -m pep517.build .`) and the validator checks that all packages built under dist are correctly tagged with classifier "Framework :: napari".
+`npd --validate-packages` should be used after packages are built for pypi releases, (example: this repo is built by pep517 standard `pip install pep517 && python -m pep517.build .`).
+The validator checks that all packages built under dist are correctly tagged with classifier "Framework :: napari".
 This is required for most plugins unless you wish your plugin remain hidden to typical end users.